msfjarvis/viscerion/CONTRIBUTING.md

 # Contributing

-Viscerion follows the [all-contributors](https://allcontributors.org) spec, and as such all contributions both code and non-code are very welcome.
+Viscerion follows the [all-contributors](https://allcontributors.org) spec, and as such both code contributions and documentation updates are very welcome.

 ### Contributing documentation